gipi/blog/_drafts/reversing-usb-update-process.md

 I'm again at it: I have a device that I want to know how it works and I start to reverse it, this time without any particular reason if not curiosity.

-I want to describe the process of using Ghidra to reverse.
+In this post I want to describe without any particular order, how to reverse a C++ application and the USB protocol that it uses to update the firmware on the device.

+I will use Ghidra and I will try to show how to do some specific steps.

 ## Context